playmint/ds/docs/how-to-play-docs/combat.md

 ### **********Units**********

 - Each Unit begins with 50 life, 30 attack and 23 defence.
-- The number of atoms they have in equipable items will increase this value
+- The number of goo they have in equipable items will increase these values
     - Equipable items are non-stackable (i.e. you can only have one per slot)
+    - Green Goo = Life
+    - Blue Goo = Defense
+    - Red Goo = Attack

 ### Buildings

 - The construction costs of a Building will dictate its stats.
-Atoms have the same value as they do on Units
+The goo structure of the building materials will define its life/defense/attack.
-- When a Building is deployed it will require a minimum number of each atom.
+- When a Building is deployed it will require a minimum number of each color goo.
 This is so it can’t be destroyed by an aggressive fly.

 ## Combat Session Flow